IHTSDO/authoring-acceptance-gateway/README.md

 Microservice to ensure service acceptance criteria are met before content promotion within the SNOMED CT Authoring Platform.

 ## Project Acceptance Criteria
 Acceptance criteria are defined at the project level.
-Projects typically exist exist within a branch that is a direct child of a code system branch (e.g. `MAIN` or
+Projects typically exist within a branch that is a direct child of a code system branch (e.g. `MAIN` or
 `MAIN/SNOMEDCT-BE`).
 Each project acceptance criteria contains two sets of criteria items which must be signed off at project and task level respectively.

 ### Criteria Items